maxmeffert/DotNetGarbageCollection/slides.md

 ---

-# Time spend on garbage collection is time not spend on the rest of your program!
+# Time spend in garbage collection is time not spend in the rest of your program!